tarunprakash2468/Watchtower/README.md

 - A N2YO API key
 - Nominal API credentials

-Set these as environment variables in a `.env` file or export them manually.
+Set these as environment variables in a `.env` file or export them manually to run the full pipeline.

 ---